 blocklist of around 2,000 entries.

 - Purify Ad Blocker for iOS on iTunes

 - Crystal is a content blocker for iPhone, IPad and Samsung Devices and can be found on iTunes and

 - Freedom for iOS (Version 9-11) can be found on iTunes.
 Freedom also works on Mac OS X and Windows

 - 1Blocker Content Blocker for iOS and macOS

 - Ghostery Ad Blocker for iOS can be found on iTunes and for the Android on Google Play

 Additional reading: How trackers are tracking you and what you can do to protect yourself

 If you think your personal data is safe when visiting financial institutions, think again.

-This is a fantastic infographic showing 8 ways to protect yourself from cybercrime (spam, hacking and ransomeware).
+This infographic shows 8 ways to protect yourself from cybercrime (spam, hacking and ransomeware)